markets/invisible_captcha/README.md

 end
 ```

-This method will add a filter (a `before_filter`) into the controller that triggers when the spam is detected.
+This method will act as a `before_filter` that triggers when spam is detected (honeypot field has some value).
 By default it responds with no content (only headers: `head(200)`).
-But you are able to define your own callback passing the a method to the `on_spam` option:
+But you are able to define your own callback by passing a method to the `on_spam` option:

 ```ruby
 invisible_captcha only: [:create, :update], on_spam: :your_on_spam_callback_method